 There are several sites where preserved trenches from the Great War can still be seen today.
 In the region around Ypres, there are British trenches to be seen at Sanctuary Wood, and also at the Yorkshire Trench site north of Ypres.
 More trenches can be sen at Vimy Ridge, and on the Somme at the Newfoundland Memorial Park.

-The trenches to be seen at Bayernwald in contrast are German trenches, and the site is well worth a visit.
-A ticket is needed to enter the site, which is quite remote and unmanned – tickets should be purchased in advance from the tourist information office in Kemmel.
+The trenches to be seen at Bayernwald, in contrast, are German trenches, and the site is well worth a visit.
+A ticket is needed to enter the site, which is quite remote and is unmanned – tickets should be purchased in advance from the tourist information office in Kemmel.
 This is a new building, and there are also toilets downstairs.
 The map below shows the location of the tourist office where you buy your tickets, and the trenches themselves.

 However, after he died the site was more or less abandoned, until in 1998 restoration work commenced.
 This was initially made possible by Heuvelland council, and later also by the Association for Battlefield Archaeology in Flanders.
 The restored trench system was opened in 2004.
 The trenches had started to fall into a poor state of repair a few years ago, but more work has been done and happily they are now in much better condition.